Cohomological VC-density: Bounds and Applications

 The family $\mathcal{X}$ of sets is said to have finite \emph{Vapnik-Chervonenkis (henceforth VC) dimension} if the second alternative is true in the above theorem.
 The \emph{Vapnik-Chervonenkis density of $\mathcal{X}$}, denoted by $\vcd_{\mathcal{X}}$, is defined by

 The Vapnik-Chervonenkis density is an important measure of `tameness' or `complexity' of set systems (see \cite{VC-book}).
-It plays an extremely important role in many different areas of mathematics including -- \begin{enumerate} \item model theory, where it is connected with the notion of the independence property of formulas (\cite{Simon}), \item probability theory, for proving uniform convergence in certain situations (\cite{VC}), \item discrete and computational geometry, in proving the existence of $\eps$-nets of constant size (\cites{Haussler-Welzl,Komlos-Pach}), proving fractional Helly-type theorems (\cite{Matousek2004}), and studying point configurations over finite fields (\cite{Iosevich-et-al}), \item in graph theory, related to the Erd\H{o}s-Hajnal property \cites{nguyen2024,CST2021,Basu10}, \item machine learning theory, in particular probably-approximately-correct (PAC) learning (\cite{Blumer-et-al}), \item incidence combinatorics, for proving incidence bounds in distal structures \cite{Chernikov-et-al-2020}, bounds for the Zarankiewicz problem for semi-algebraic graph classes \cite{Pach-et-al} which includes point-hypersuface incidence problems, and bounding incidences over finite fields \cite{Iosevich-et-al-incidence}, \end{enumerate} and a host of other applications.
+It plays an extremely important role in many different areas of mathematics including -- \begin{enumerate} \item discrete and computational geometry, in proving the existence of $\eps$-nets of constant size (\cites{Haussler-Welzl,Komlos-Pach}), proving fractional Helly-type theorems (\cite{Matousek2004}), and studying point configurations over finite fields (\cite{Iosevich-et-al}), \item in graph theory, related to the Erd\H{o}s-Hajnal property \cites{nguyen2024,CST2021,Basu10}, \item incidence combinatorics, for proving incidence bounds in distal structures \cite{Chernikov-et-al-2020}, bounds for the Zarankiewicz problem for semi-algebraic graph classes \cite{Pach-et-al} which includes point-hypersurface incidence problems, and bounding incidences over finite fields \cite{Iosevich-et-al-incidence}, \item probability theory, for proving uniform convergence in certain situations (\cite{VC}),

+\item machine learning theory, in particular probably-approximately-correct (PAC) learning (\cite{Blumer-et-al}), \item model theory, where it is connected with the notion of the independence property of formulas (\cite{Simon}), \end{enumerate} and a host of other applications.
 We refer the reader to \cite{Tenka-survey} for a survey of some of these applications.

 Moreover, obtaining tight upper bounds on this density plays a central role in these applications and is considered to be an important problem.
 As a result, this problem has been considered from many different perspectives.
 We refer the reader to \cites{Bartlett-et-al, McDonald-et-al, Starchenko-et-al, BP1} for some recent work on this topic.

 While in the definition of VC-density it makes sense to consider arbitrary set systems $\mathcal{X} \subset 2^Y$, in model-theoretic applications one only considers definable families $\mathcal{X}$ of subsets of some definable set $Y$.
 More precisely, fix a theory $\bT$ (for example, the theory of algebraically closed fields, or the theory of any o-minimal expansion of a real closed field) and suppose that $X,Y$ are definable subsets in some model $\bbM$ of $\bT$, and $H \subset X \times Y$ a definable subset.
-Then,